 The decision to initiate foreclosure of a validly recorded delinquent assessment lien shall be made only by the Board and may not be delegated to an agent of the Mutual.
 The Board shall approve the decision by a majority vote of the Board in an executive session.
-The vote must be recorded in the minutes of the next meeting of the Board open to all Members; however, the confidentiality of the delinquent Member shall be maintained by identifying the matter in the minutes only by the Parcel Number, and not by the name of the delinquent Member.
+The vote must be recorded in the minutes of the next meeting of the Board open to all Members; however, the confidentiality of the delinquent Member shall be maintained by identifying the matter in the minutes only by the Parcel Number or account number, and not by the name of the delinquent Member.
 A Board vote to approve foreclosure of a lien shall take place at least thirty (30) days prior to any public sale or judicial foreclosure.

-If the Board votes to foreclose upon an owner's Manor, the Board shall provide notice by personal service to an owner of a Manor if the owner occupies the Manor or to their legal representative.
+If the Board votes to foreclose upon an owner's Manor, the Board shall provide notice by personal service in accordance with the manner of service of summons to an owner of a Manor if the owner occupies the Manor or to their legal representative.
 For a non-occupying owner, the Board shall provide written notice by first-class mail, postage prepaid, at the most current address shown on the books of the Mutual.
 In the absence of written notification by a non-occupying owner to the Mutual, the address of the owner's Manor may be treated as the owner's mailing address.